Redesigning process modeling for efficiency and adoption

 - A confusing overview and difficulty modeling processes.

-- Misunderstanding error icons as delete actions.
+- Misidentification of error icons as delete actions.

 Step-adding workflow in the original interface